abhishekpaul11/COMS-E6111-query-expansion/README.md

 #### rocchio_algorithm()

-This is called from [main.py](#mainpy) which triggers the Rocchio algorithm by converting the relevant docs and non-relevant docs together into a if-idf vector and a separate vector for the query terms by calling [extract_terms()](#extract_terms) and [transform_query()](#transform_query) respectively.
+This is called from [main.py](#mainpy) which triggers the Rocchio algorithm by converting the relevant docs and non-relevant docs together into a tf-idf vector and a separate vector for the query terms by calling [extract_terms()](#extract_terms) and [transform_query()](#transform_query) respectively.
 It them calculates the relevant and non-relevant centroids and adjusts the query vector accordingly as per the equation given by Rocchio to get the new query terms.